I want you to imagine a world where the Bible, as we know it, has been taken away. It is, perhaps, the year 2050 AD.

 - Monism which teaches Genesis without God.
 Everything just happened.
 Genesis doesn't say everything just happened.
 Genesis said God made these things happen.

 - Determinism says it's all fate.
 Genesis 1:1 doesn't talk about fate.
 It talks about a deliberate, willful action.
 God created the world.

 - Pragmatism teaches, whatever works is whatever is good.
 Genesis 1:1 says God willingly created something objectively, which is the creation.

 All of these various human ideas are different ways to deny the simple truth of Genesis 1:1 and replace it with a man-made idea.

-This does not refer to the stars and planets, but to the space where these are situated.
-When we refer to our existence, we talk about the space – mass – time universe, the basic components of our existence.
-The heaven would refer to the space component, since the time component has been introduced, in the beginning, and the mass element is about to follow.
-No word is used in the Bible to express this idea of space, so the term heaven is used, as in the idea of the expanse of the universe, the space of the universe.
+This does not refer to the stars and planets but to the space where these are situated.
+When we refer to our existence, we talk about the "space – mass – time" universe, the basic components of our existence.
+These "heavens" would refer to the space component since the time component has been introduced (in the beginning) and the mass element is about to follow.
+No word is used in the Bible to express this idea of space and so the term "heavens" is used, as in the idea of expanse or universe.

-5. In the beginning
+In the Beginning

-The transcendent, omnipotent Godhead called into existence the time, space, matter universe.
+The transcendent, omnipotent Godhead called into existence the time-space-matter universe.

 With this one verse committed to memory, all of these related ideas are stored as well.
 In our next lesson, we will examine the passage that sets the overall theme and explains what the Bible is all about.